hem-brahmbhatt/dotfiles/README.md

 - Install applications and libraries using `./scripts/install_homebrew_bundle.sh`
 - Change default shell to bash using `chsh -s /usr/local/bin/bash`
 - Install LSPs via nvim using `:Mason`
+- Install a font from NerdFont for Neovim to show icons correctly, e.g. RobotoMono

 ## Nvim